junmendoza/NNPlayground/README.md

 # Image classifier NN overview
-## Input layer: The number of neuron are the number of image pixels i.e. If input image is 28x28 pixels, then input layer has 28x28=784 neurons
+- The number of neuron are the number of image pixels i.e. If input image is 28x28 pixels, then input layer has 28x28=784 neurons
-## A neuron holds a number betwen 0 and 1 known as the activation
+- A neuron holds a number betwen 0 and 1 known as the activation
-## Pixel data must be normalized to a value between 0 and 1 and set as the activation of each neuron in the input layer
+- Pixel data must be normalized to a value between 0 and 1 and set as the activation of each neuron in the input layer
-##

 # MNIST
 http://yann.lecun.com/exdb/mnist/